Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Conclusions

 \section{Conclusions}

 In this work, we introduced the Soft Dice Confidence (SDC), a novel confidence score function tailored for semantic segmentation tasks.
-Our theoretical results show that the SDC, despite being computable in linear time, is tightly bounded to the ideal confidence score function, which is intractable for real-world data.
-Empirical evaluations across diverse medical imaging tasks corroborate the theoretical findings, with SDC outperforming all other confidence estimators proposed in the literature.
+Our theoretical results show that, under certain conditions, the SDC, despite being computable in linear time, can closely approximate the ideal confidence score function (IDC), which is intractable for real-world data.
+Empirical evaluations across diverse medical imaging tasks, including in-distribution and out-of-distribution data, corroborate the theoretical results, with SDC outperforming all other confidence estimators proposed in the literature.

-In particular, our experimental results demonstrate two key findings.
-First, the derived bounds between SDC and the ideal confidence score function were shown to be exceptionally tight in all tested scenarios, including synthetic and real-world data.
-This indicates that the SDC is a robust proxy for the ideal confidence score function under the conditional independence assumption.
-Second, our experiments with medical imaging data reveal that SDC outperforms all existing confidence score functions, including those that require additional held-out data for tuning.
-In fact, in only one instance of our experiments SDC was not the best method, in which it was surpassed slightly by a hybrid of AEF~\citep{jungo_analyzing_2020} and SDC itself.

-It was observed that the performance gap between SDC and the tunable confidence score functions diminishes as the amount of tuning data increases.
-However, the exact amount of data required for tunable methods to surpass SDC is highly task-dependent.
-Furthermore, tunable confidence estimators come with increased complexity and reliance on substantial training data.
-In contrast, the simplicity and strong empirical performance of SDC make it an appealing choice, particularly in low-resource settings where tuning data is scarce.